 Get Your Honey and Run!

 In 2016, we increased our beehive count from three to 12 and began extracting honey from the hives ourselves.
-This past year, we harvested 300 pounds of honey and began selling small jars in the gift shop, as well as using the honey in our dishes at Tarragon!
+This past year, we harvested 300 pounds of honey!
+The honey is used in dishes at Tarragon, and when we have an abundance, we sell small jars in the gift shop.

 Since Jason Nies purchased The Inn in 2009, many people suggested beekeeping, and although extremely interested, he was never quite ready to act.
 In the fall of 2014, the pieces fell into place when a guest named Devon spoke to Jason about her father’s involvement with Summit County Beekeepers Association.